The team prosecuting Donald Trump in the historic ‘hush money’ case

 Pope’s resume details a wealth of experience in government.
 He ran the state AG’s criminal division under Eliot Spitzer, later becoming Gov. Spitzer’s Director of Policy, when he negotiated New York’s first human trafficking bill.
 He rejoined the AG’s office in 2021 to head the Investor Protection Bureau.

-Under Morgenthau, Pope convicted Bonanno capo James Galante for a racketeering scheme in a newspaper delivery scheme, including Daily News deliveries.
+Under Morgenthau, Pope convicted Bonanno capo James Galante for a racketeering scheme in a newspaper delivery scheme, including New York Daily News deliveries.

 Rebecca Mangold